 Without a proper network traffic baseline, monitoring efforts will fall short because they won’t have anything to compare packet analyses to.
 There are three key components of the baselining conversation:

 - IP Address Access: Network monitoring strategies should begin with a basic IP scan to see which outside addresses are permitted to talk to the network.
-When unknown IP addresses try to access the network, you will know to look at this activity a in need of investigation.
+When unknown IP addresses try to access the network, you will know to look at this activity in need of investigation.
 With this baseline information, suspicious addresses can quickly be identified before problems occur.

 - Balance of Traffic: Both external and internal traffic should be monitored to get a baseline understanding of what the typical balance looks like so anomalies can be spotted later.
 Start analyzing the data at the WAN - where your company’s network truly begins.
 Look at the balance of internal traffic versus what is sent externally to examine average load per server and what the usages of key business applications are.